Coronavirus pandemic. What next in the technology world?

 All these interesting changes in the behaviour of societies result in the emergence of completely different trends in the post-coronavirus pandemic period.
 We are sure that the current situation will have a huge impact on our lives even after the crisis.
 People will be afraid of another similar crisis and will adopt precautionary measures during any pandemic.
 In addition, some companies will make changes to protect against the negative effects of similar situations in the future.

-Life after a pandemic – what’s next?
+Life after a coronavirus pandemic – what’s next?

 The current situation poses enormous challenges to which we must respond.
 National Health Services are overloaded, postmen, couriers and food suppliers do dangerous work and expose their health to danger.
 Employers are at a great disadvantage and are forced to reduce their workplaces.
 All this is definitely not optimistic.

 But at the same time it should be remembered that the greatest progress of our civilization has been made in moments of crisis.
 Wars, epidemics and cataclysms have always been paradoxically periods from which we emerged stronger: more resilient to subsequent crises and technologically strengthened.
 This leads us to believe that the post-pandemic period will be something of a “new era” that will redefine the future.

 Read also: 10 Use Cases of Blockchain in Banking

 When we say “coronavirus,” we mean “health care”.
 This is perfectly normal, because this is a key sector in the fight against the pandemic crisis.
 Look at the countries where healthcare is underfunded, underdeveloped.
 This is a situation where significant changes in this area are to be expected: and in these changes new technologies can be of great help.